Alex Salaueu: Art development

-The arrival of Alex Salaueu to Vitebsk marked the appearance of the post-war urban avant-garde.
-As an artist who grew up on the classical school and world models of realism, Salaueu studied all sorts of abstract and realistic systems, and also began to combine realism with abstract art.
+The arrival of Salaueu to Vitebsk is considered by some to mark the appearance of the post-war urban avant-garde.
+As an artist who grew up on the classical school and world models of realism, Salaueu studied various abstract and realistic systems, and also began to combine realism with abstract art.
 During his work, the artist designed more than eight hundred performances in Vitebsk and more than a hundred in various theaters in Belarus and abroad.